-Based in the Noosa industrial estate, inside Belmondo’s, Clandestino Roasters has to be one of the biggest, if not the biggest, coffee brand coming out of the Sunshine Coast.
+Based in the Noosa industrial estate, inside Belmondo’s, Clandestino Roasters has to be one of the biggest, if not the biggest, coffee brands coming out of the Sunshine Coast.
 Keeping addicts caffeinated at their roastery, their beans are also scattered in cafes across the region.
 Go here to experiment with different drops and coffee-making styles, and if you like what you taste you can bag ready-to-go beans along with pro equipment to take home.
-It’s like the temple to coffee.
+It’s truly a temple to coffee.

 We all know about their cakes, but Tome also does a seriously good coffee.
-If you’re around Ocean Street, and need a pick me up, we really can’t think of anything better than one of their gluten-free cakes washed down by one of their epic iced coffee concoctions.
+If you’re around Ocean Street and need a pick-me-up, we really can’t think of anything better than one of their too pretty to eat cakes washed down by one of their epic iced coffee concoctions.
+Does a caramel, macadamia and honeycomb cheesecake tickle your tastebuds?
 A sight to behold.
 And then hold.
 And then drink.

 Tasting as good as it looks, you’ll spot this cute cafe on the main drag of Eumundi, close to the markets.
 Humdrum’s house blend is the Magneto Espresso, from local coffee crew Clandestino, with a rotating single origin.
 Your tea-sipping buddy won’t be left out either, with a selection of over 25 different flavours.